 For example, if the acquisition cost of a home in San Jose is $1,000,000.
 The predetermined purchase price will be as follows:

-Yes, you can receive a cash payment for your accumulated purchase-credits if you decide to leave after two years.
-We’ll then buy back your earned purchase-credits at the predetermined home value agreed upon at the time of move-in.
+Yes, you can receive a cash payment for your earned purchase-credits if you decide to leave after two years.
+We’ll then buy back your earned purchase-credits at the original purchase price of the home.

 You can live in a ZeroDown home for up to five years.
-At the end of the five-year mark, you decide whether you want to purchase the home from us or cash out your purchase-credits.
+At the end of the five-year mark, you decide whether you want to purchase the home from us or redeem your purchase-credits for cash.

 Want to check out sooner?
 Simply give us 90 days’ notice, and you’re free to go.

 Absolutely.
 You can make any improvements or modifications to your home as you see fit.
-The quality of the home and any improvement to the home contributes positively to the home value.
+We believe that the quality of the home and any improvement to the home contributes positively to the home value.

 No, your ZeroDown home must be your primary residence, and you cannot sublet or sublease a portion or your entire home.
 However, you can do "hosted" short-term rentals like Airbnb in your home as long as you still occupy the house.

-Qualifying for ZeroDown requires a soft credit check, which won’t ding your score.
+Qualifying for ZeroDown requires only a soft credit check, which won’t ding your score.